seasketch/geoprocessing/website/docs/tutorials/newproject.md

 Importing a raster dataset into your project will:

-- Reproject the data to the WGS84 spherical coordinate system, aka EPSG:4326.
+- Reproject the data to an equal area projection called WGS 84 / NSIDC EASE-Grid 2.0 Global, aka EPSG:6933.
 - Extract a single band of data
 - Transform the raster into a [cloud-optimized GeoTIFF](https://www.cogeo.org/)
 - Calculates overall statistics including total count and if categorical raster, a count per category